Pakistan, Afghanistan Agree To Use Multiple Channels To Act Against Terror Groups

 During the meeting, Prime Minister Sharif joined President Ghani in condemning the recent terror attacks, especially the wave of violence in Kabul following a truck bomb in center of the city last week resulting in loss of life and injury to hundreds of people.

+The prime minister said that Pakistan remained committed to peace and stability in Afghanistan.
 "Pakistan's efforts for peace, stability and economic progress of Afghanistan are a matter of its commitment to the brotherly people of Afghanistan, millions of who have been hosted in Pakistan for past 37 years," he remarked.

 He said that terrorism remained a common threat to both Pakistan and Afghanistan.
 Prime Minister Sharif said Pakistan and its forces were valiantly fighting the menace of terrorism and the country had rendered immense human and economic sacrifice in the struggle in the recent years.